topaxi/ember-img-lazy/README.md

       // shows the placeholder image until ember takes over.
       // Default: false
       lazyFastBoot: true,

+      // The default setting is useful if one wants to show a
+      // placeholder loading img (i.e. through a background-image).
+      // Disable to not wait for the images to load to set the src url.
+      // This is mostly useful with progressive encoded images.
+      // Default: false
+      setSrcImmediately: false,

       // Config passed to IntersectionObserver.
       observerConfig: {